WHAT WE SEEK TO UNDERSTAND

 To gain insight into embryonic development, we develop 3D stem-cell systems which capture key aspects of organ morphogenesis.
 For this purpose, we combine advanced microfabrication and microfluidic tools with tailored stem-cell differentiation protocols.
 We have recently developed a human stem-cell system that self-organizes into a neural tube in a dish.
 Our system offers quantitative control over experimental parameters, and a unique opportunity to understand the biomechanics of human neural tube formation in health and disease.

 Tubular organs form through mechanical deformations of embryonic tissues, which behave like thin fluidic sheets.
 For example, the spinal cord forms by folding an embryonic neural tissue, followed by seamless fusion into a closed tube.
 This shape transformation requires a combination of elastic-like and fluid-like properties, which cannot be achieved in non-living materials.
-We use stem-cell systems to study the mechanical properties of tissues and how they are biologically regulated to drive organ morphogenesis.
+We combine quantitative live imaging and computational modeling to study the physical properties of tissues and how they drive organ morphogenesis.

 Human Birth Defects